MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 The following fields are available:

-- **wilActivity**  Contains the thread ID used to match the begin and end events, and for the end event also a HResult indicating sucess or failure.
+- **wilActivity**  Contains the thread ID used to match the begin and end events, and for the end event also a HResult indicating success or failure.

 ### Microsoft.Windows.Security.CodeIntegrity.HVCISysprep.HvciAlreadyEnabled